elementor/elementor/docs/packages/context-menu/context-menu-manager.md

 &nbsp;
 ### Add item
-`addItem( groupId, newItem )` Method adds a new item to an existing group.
+`addItem( groupId, newItem )` - Add a new item to an existing group.

 &nbsp;
 Example: